Boca Juniors: Supporters

+Fanbase

-Boca Juniors is traditionally regarded as the club of Argentina's working class, in contrast with the supposedly more upper-class base of cross-town arch rival Club Atlético River Plate.
+Boca Juniors is traditionally regarded as the club of Argentina's working class, in contrast with the supposedly more upper-class base of cross-town arch rival River Plate who moved to the more affluent district of Núñez in the north of the city in 1923.

-Boca Juniors claims to be the club of "half plus one" (la mitad más uno) of Argentina's population, but a 2006 survey placed its following at 40%, still the largest share.
-They have the highest number of fans, as judged by percentage in their country.
+Boca Juniors claims to be the club of "half plus one" (la mitad más uno) of Argentina's population.
+A 2006 survey placed its following at 40%, still the largest share.
+Nevertheless, they have the highest number of fans, as judged by percentage in their country.

-The Boca-River Superclásico rivalry is one of the most thrilling derbies in the world.
-Out of their 338 previous meetings, Boca have won 126, River have won 107 and there have been 105 draws.
-After each match (except draws), street signs cover Buenos Aires at fans' own expense, "ribbing" the losing side with humorous posters.
-This has become part of Buenos Aires culture ever since a Boca winning streak in the 1990s.

 In 1975, a film (La Raulito) was made about the life of Mary Esher Duffau, known as La Raulito, a well-known Boca Juniors fan.
 She died at the age of 74 on 30 April 2008, the same day Boca Juniors played a Copa Libertadores match against Brazilian club, Cruzeiro Esporte Clube with the players and fans observing a minute's silence in her memory.

+Club membership

+Boca Juniors usually play their league games in front of capacity crowds.
+The club's popularity make tickets hard to come by, especially for the Superclásico game against River Plate.

+As of early 2023 Boca has a 314,000 member base, which ranks second only to Bayern Munich worldwide, and it is first in Argentina and also first in South America.